Jonr1944/JReisherPortfolio/dataviz3.md

 The raw data I found on the White House Budget wepage under OMB and historical data tables (Table Table 7.1).
 I had to clean the data to be able to work with only the information of interest.
 Which in this case was the US Debt as a percent of GDP for 1950, 1960, 1970, 1980, 1990, 2000, 2010, and 2020.

+The data I found was very similar to what Forbes present with the notable exception that the raw data I found through OMB had the percent debt to GDP ratio for 2020 as 128% while Forbes, also citing OMB, shows 100.2%.
+I assume that this descrepancy might be due to OMB still conducting audits or other bugetary functions.
+At the time of writing it was still 2020 so perhaps more analysis has since been conducted.

 [US Debt Levels 1940-2026](https://www.whitehouse.gov/omb/historical-tables/)

+## CritiqueMethod: Data Visualisation Effectiveness Profile

+For my critique, I used Stephen Few's Data Visualisation Effectiveness Profile.
+Which breaks down data visualizations into two general categories informative (produces understanding) and emotive (produces a useful emotional response).

+*Seven Criteria:*

+  -Informative
+    -Usefulness
+    -Completeness
+    -Perceptibility
+    -Truthfulness
+    -Intuitivness

+  -Emotive
+    -Aesthetics
+    -Engagment

+My biggest critique is that the emotive criteria of the original graph take away from almost all of the informative utility of the graph.
+In particular, the color scheme and line work are so bad I did not even want to engage with the chart at all.

+-Excerpt from my critique: My first thought is that this is an extremely ugly graph.
+It is not at all appealing to look at to the extent that I am not even looking at the information.
+The use of color leads a lot to be desired and makes me want to stop looking at the graph; specifically, the teal and bright red line clash in a headache-inducing way.
+Additionally, all the numbers, titles, and axis are in bold.
+The line work takes away any layering that could help the viewer focus on the essential parts of the graph, like the title.
+It is also not clear that the line on the graph is federal debt as a percent of GDP.
+The viewer must-read part of the article to be certain that is what the graph is depicting-

 ## Wire Diagrams / Prototypes